neondatabase/website/content/docs/introduction/billing.md

 ## Neon billing metrics

-Neon's charges for usage based on the following metrics:
+Neon charges for usage based on the following metrics:

 - **Compute time**: The amount time that Neon compute resources are active.
 - **Project storage**: The size of the data and history stored for your project.